Getting Started: Careers for a BS History/Social Studies Education graduate

-Graduates of our program have moved on to successful careers in administration, law, business, museums and public history, and technology, as well as pursued advanced degrees in history and/or education.
-Visit our Alumni Spotlight series for particular stories of App State History Ed grauates.
+Graduates of our program have moved on to successful careers in teaching, administration, law, business, museums and public history, and technology, as well as pursued advanced degrees in history and/or education.
+Visit our Alumni Spotlight series for particular stories of App State History Ed graduates.

 Going on the Job Market

 Before applying for jobs in education, all students should register to take the PRAXIS II exam for 9-12 social studies and other PRAXIS exams for licensure (see requirements for each state).
-In NC, licensure of 9-12 social studies includes passing two exams; see Licensure requirements (PDF, 66 KB).
+In NC, licensure of 9-12 social studies includes passing one exam; see PRAXIS II handout (PDF, 66 KB).
 PRAXIS exams are offered each month at various test sites in NC and neighboring states.
-Make sure to register for the PRAXIS II exams before student teaching if possible.
+Make sure to register for the PRAXIS II exam before student teaching if possible.